Nova Scotia’s Digby Scallops: A Taste of the Scallop Capital of the World

+I can remember the first time I heard someone say they cooked a turkey for their Christmas dinner and I thought “that’s weird”.
 In our family, Christmas dinners consisted of one main and essential ingredient – lobster.
 Steamed lobster, lobster chowder, lobster sandwiches, lobster alfredo, creamed lobster (my favourite!)… it didn’t matter how it was presented as long as the start of the show was lobster.
 And you don’t have to look very far to understand why.

-I grew up in a small and picturesque town in Southwest Nova Scotia where the majority of the population had a connections in some way, shape or form to the lobster fishery.
+I grew up in a small and picturesque town in Southwest Nova Scotia where the majority of the population had a connection in some way, shape or form to the lobster fishery.
 The lobster grounds off of this part of Nova Scotia are amongst the richest in the world and the lobster fishery has been the economic backbone for this and many communities in Nova Scotia for decades.
 While lobster is available fresh in Nova Scotia 365 days a year, the lobster season where I grew up runs from the last week in November to the last week in May annually.
 Lobsters caught in this area (known locally as Districts 33 & 34) account for approximately 40% of all lobster caught in Canada annually.

 I grew up on this stuff – we played with the lobsters, teased our cats with the lobsters, even hypnotized the lobsters.
 I can safely say that I’ve thoroughly enjoyed more of these succulent, sweet creatures of the sea than should be legally allowed.
 But I love them!
 So it’s no great surprise that over the years, I’ve become known as a bit of a lobster-loving connoisseur.